-The development of rapid diagnostics requires secure funding for periods of time long enough to ensure their development from concept to production.
+The development of rapid diagnostics requires secure funding for periods long enough to ensure their development from concept to production.
 This could be done by encouraging public-private partnerships to support sustainable innovation and synergy between academic centres and industry, driven by the needs of the users.
 One of the most challenging aspects of creating these partnerships is driving technology developers to focus on the real benefits for specific purchasers and to bring together disparate technologies into integrated simple systems at a reasonable cost.
-Another challenge is to identify real markets, where rapid (point-of-care) diagnostics in healthcare, agriculture, aquaculture or environmental surveillance really matter enough to purchasers to drive demand and to encourage insurance companies or governments to pay for, or subsidise, their use.
+Another challenge is to identify real markets, where rapid (point-of-care) diagnostics in human (both adult and paediatric) and animal healthcare, agriculture, aquaculture or environmental surveillance really matter enough to purchasers to drive demand and to encourage insurance companies or governments to pay for, or subsidise, their use.